Detuning the Floquet anomalous chiral spin liquid: Interpolation to the high-frequency regime

 When the frequency is decreased from the high-frequency regime, the many-body bandwidth broadens as $N/\omega$ and eventually occupies the $\omega$-wide full quasi-energy FBZ at a characteristic cross-over frequency $\omega_{\rm fold}(N)\propto \sqrt{N}J $, typically $\omega\sim 1.5 J$ in our case for $N=16$.
 This behavior is exactly the same as the one encountered previously for a purely sinusoidal drive.
 Interestingly, $\omega_{\rm fold}$ corresponds also to the characteristic frequency for which some of the Berry phases $\Phi_n$ will reach $\pm\pi$.
 For $\omega\lesssim\omega_{\rm fold}(N)$, folding of the Floquet spectrum induces more and more resonances.
 Upon further reducing the frequency, when one gets closer to the fine-tuned Swap model, many-body sub-bands characteristic of the anomalous CSL suddenly appear in the Floquet spectrum as shown in figure~\ref{fig:FloquetInter} (top panel).

 Our data suggest that a direct transition between the two phases does not exist.
-Indeed, the average-energy spectrum and the geometrical Berry phase in the two lowest plots of figure~\ref{fig:FloquetInter} clearly show an erratic behaviour in an intermediate frequency interval $[\omega_0 + \delta\omega_\times, \omega_{\rm fold} ]$ attributed to the proliferation of resonances.
+Indeed, the average-energy spectrum and the geometrical Berry phase in the two lowest plots of figure~\ref{fig:FloquetInter} clearly show an erratic behaviour in an intermediate frequency interval (represented by the blue color in figure~\ref{fig:FloquetInter}) attributed to the proliferation of resonances.
 In this regime the system may heat up (to infinite temperature).
-Nonetheless, prethermal regimes may still exist in the vicinity of the (finite-size) high-frequency CSL and anomalous CSL.
+Nonetheless, prethermal regimes may still exist in the vicinity of the (finite-size) high-frequency CSL and anomalous CSL, as marked by the yellow regions extending within the ``folded" region II of Fig.~\ref{fig:FloquetInter}.